MSET : Transformation numérique

 Content : structure and schedule

-This seminar is about organizational design and digital transformation.
+This course focuses on organizational design and digital transformation.

-Organization matters! - The 1st module of this seminar explores the well-known “strategy-structure” relationship within the context of digital transformation.
+The first seminar deals with established facts, theoretical foundations, and tools related to organizational design and the "strategy-structure" fit.
+It explores the famous "strategy-structure" relationship within the context of digital transformation.
 A company's organizational structure or design must support its strategy.
-This module will provide an in-depth understanding of this core relationship.
+This module will provide an in-depth understanding of this fundamental relationship.

 Sustainable Development Goals